Skip to main content

 The Law Library has a comprehensive collection of Ohio materials, as well as a collection of United States federal and state session laws, codes and statutes, administrative agency rules and regulations, and practice books.
 The collection also includes treatises, textbooks, law reviews and bar association journals.

-The audiovisual collection includes microfilm and microfiche covering titles such as the back issues of the Code of Federal Regulations, state session laws, presidential papers, American Bar Association publications, and U.S. Supreme Court Records and Briefs (from 1930 to date).
-There are also legal education videocassettes and audio cassette tapes on various legal topics.
+The audiovisual collection includes microfilm and microfiche covering titles such as the back issues of the Code of Federal Regulations, state session laws, presidential papers, American Bar Association publications, and both Ohio and U.S. Supreme Court Records and Briefs.

-Reference.
 The law library has a trained and experienced staff to provide reference service to patrons.
-Reference staff frequently suggest or search for appropriate reference books, indexes and bibliographies, and advise patrons on problems of research method and suggest alternatives or related source material.
-The reference staff also aids patrons by explaining and interpreting the online catalog and other library records.
+Reference staff frequently suggest or search for appropriate reference books, indexes and bibliographies, advise patrons on research methods, and suggest alternatives or related source material.
+The reference staff also aids patrons by providing an overview of efficient search strategies on Lexis, Westlaw, and other databases offered on our patron terminals, available by appointment.

-Copy.
-There are copy machines in the library for patrons.
-Patrons are expected to make their own copies and pay for the copies at the circulation desk after finishing.
+There is a copy machine in the library for patrons.
+Patrons are expected to make their own copies.
 There is a 10 cents per page charge.

-Patrons who work for state government agencies are allowed free copies for official use after properly identifying themselves and signing the record book at the circulation desk.
+Patrons who work for state government agencies are allowed free copies for official use after properly identifying themselves at the circulation desk.
 This privilege is extended to agencies and personnel who wish to copy only pages or part of a publication.
 An attempt to copy an entire book or a substantial part of it in order to avoid buying the book itself is not covered by the privilege to receive free copies.

 Microfiche or microfilm copies also cost 10 cents per page.